 Local restriction support grant

-The Local Restrictions Support Grant (LRSG) supports businesses which have been affected by the LCAL3 (Tier 3) restrictions placed on Blackpool on 17 October 2020 and the further national lockdown restrictions imposed on 5 November 2020.
+The Local Restrictions Support Grant (LRSG) supports businesses which have been affected by localised restrictions placed on Blackpool since 25 September 2020.

 Financial support is available to business who have been severely impacted by the localised restrictions on socialising or which were required to close.

 Find out more information

 A number of financial supports have been introduced by the government to help businesses.
 These include: